 Impact of Medication on Hair Loss - Hair Growth Treatments | Philip Kingsley

 In some people, certain medications and drugs can cause hair shedding.
-Likewise, overusing vitamin and/or mineral supplements can also sometimes cause hair shedding.
-In fact, these factors are some of the most overlooked causes of shedding (also known as telogen effluvium) that our experts see in the Philip Kingsley Clinics.
+Likewise, taking too many vitamins and/or mineral supplements can also sometimes cause hair shedding.
+This pair of factors are in fact some of the most overlooked causes of shedding — also known as telogen effluvium — that our experts see in the Philip Kingsley Clinics.

-Because hair loss from a medication usually does not start until about 3 months after you begin taking it, you may not connect the two events.
-If you are experiencing hair shedding, we advise that you look back 10-12 weeks for possible causes.
+Hair loss caused by a medication does not usually start until about three months after you begin taking it, meaning you may miss the connection between the two.
+If you are experiencing hair shedding, we advise you look back 10-12 weeks prior to the start of the hair loss to help determine possible causes.

 Which Medications May Cause Hair Loss?

-A great number of medications list hair loss as a possible side effect.
-But please do not panic if you are prescribed one of these.
-Often, medications have only a slight impact on hair fall, and they may only affect a small percentage of people in this way.
+There are many medications which list hair loss as a possible side effect, but please do not panic if you are prescribed one that does.
+Often, medications only have a slight impact on hair fall, and they may only affect a small percentage of people in this way.

-Unfortunately, it is difficult to predict the effect that a specific drug will have on your hair.
-Each individual’s metabolism functions differently, and people have different sensitivities.
+Unfortunately, it is difficult to predict the effect a specific drug will have on your hair, as everyone’s metabolism functions differently, and different people have different sensitivities.

-Please note, increased hair shedding from a drug usually occurs between 6 weeks and 3 months after you start it.
-If hair loss begins immediately after you start a prescription (that is, within a few days or a week) the cause is likely to be something else — perhaps the illness or condition that prompted you to seek treatment in the first place.
+It’s important to note that increased hair shedding from a drug usually occurs between six weeks and three months after you start it.
+If hair loss begins immediately after you start a prescription (that is, within a few days or a week) the cause is likely to be something else — perhaps the illness or condition itself that prompted you to seek treatment in the first place.

-Please note: we advise you to consult your doctor before starting or stopping any medication.
-If you are concerned that a prescription medication is causing hair loss, it is a good idea to talk to your GP and/or a Trichologist.
+Please note: we always advise you consult with your doctor before starting or stopping any medication.
+If you are concerned a prescription medication is causing hair loss, it is a good idea to talk to your GP and/or a Trichologist.